Undergraduate admissions at Churchill

 Possible pitfalls in an application

 As part of your application, we need to see a record or authenticated transcript of your academic achievement to date in secondary school and/or college examinations.
 This information is normally included on your UCAS form (as is the case with GCSEs, for example).
 If it is not, we will ask you for it elsewhere in the process.

 We also need to receive a prediction from your school or college of your likely performance in any examinations that you have not yet taken.
 If you are sitting a baccalaureate-style qualification, we require outcome predictions for each subject within your programme, as well as an overall prediction.

-If you apply for an arts or humanities degree, we will usually ask you to send us some examples of your recent school or college work, ideally related to the course for which you are applying.
-We will request these after you have submitted your application.
+If you apply for an arts or humanities degree, we will often ask you to send us some examples of written work, normally two pieces and ideally related to the course for which you are applying.
+These shouldn't be written specifically for Cambridge - we'd much prefer recent school or college work (UK Year 12 or 13, or equivalent), marked by a teacher.
+As a guide, we request that each piece should be approximately 1500 to 2000 words in length, though we understand that some submissions may be shorter (if work was sat under timed conditions, for example).
+We will request this written work after you have submitted your application.

 If you are called to interview at Churchill, our expectation is that you will attend a meeting in person.
 Experience has taught us that remote interviews present significant difficulties so we will only consider arranging them in the most exceptional of circumstances.